hack-the-6ix/hackthe6ix-backend/README.md

 ### Permission System

-Users are assigned groups (which are embedded in the SAML assertion) which determine what they can do.
+Users are assigned groups (which are embedded in OIDC token) which determine what they can do.
 By default, there are 4 roles:

 | Role        | Description     |